xcodewebsolutions-romil-shah/blazor-customer-demo/README.md

-# Blazor Server Web Application Sample
+# Blazor Server Web Application Demo

 Welcome to the Blazor Server Web Application Sample project!
 This repository features a demo application built with Blazor Server and the Radzen library, following best practices for modern web development.
 This sample application demonstrates how to create a scalable, maintainable, and high-performance web application using these technologies.